-Sixth Avenue Electronics continued its expansion last month with the opening of its 11th store, located here.
+Commack, N.Y. - Sixth Avenue Electrnonics continued its expansion on July 28 with the opening of its 11th store, located here.

-The main selling floor is dominated by a long, glass counter area where digital cameras and cellphones are sold.
-The open area in front will feature tricked-out show cars built by Sixth Avenue's custom audio installers, Galanis said.
+The main selling floor is dominated by a long glass counter area where digital cameras and cell phones are sold.
+The open area in front will feature tricked out show cars built by Sixth Avenue's custom audio installers, Golanis said.

-Sixth Avenue chairman Billy Temiz recognized the competitive nature of the neighborhood, but he said a great deal of research was done prior choosing this location to ensure that it would be successful.
+Sixth Avenue chairman Billy Temiz recognizes the nature of the neighborhood, but he said a great deal of research was done prior to the chain choosing this spot to ensure it would be successful.

-Galanis said Sixth Avenue's strategy of offering entry-level to high-end products enables the stores to draw customers in and then upsell them through their commissioned sales personnel.
-In addition, Sixth Avenue, a member of the PRO Group buying organization, tries to be a destination store by creating interest through Sunday circular ads and its Web site, www.6ave.com, instead of simply drawing foot traffic off the street by hyping low-priced items.
+Galanis said Sixth Avenue's strategy of offering entry-level and very high-end products enables the stores to draw customers in and then upsell them through their commissioned sales personnel.
+In addition, Sixth Avenue tries to be destination store by creating interest through Sunday circular ads and its web site instead of simply drawing foot traffic off the street by hyping low-priced items.